 Which brings us to my now-favorite solution, which is the WordPress plugin Mailster.

-First, pricing: its only $60 for a perpetual license (including updates).
-You can also get it for $10 from me (but without support).
+First, pricing: its only $59 (6 months support, perpetual updates).
+You can also get it for $15 from me (but without support).
 The Amazon SES interface is provided by a free plugin.
-The WooCommerce integration (both global newsletter signup and product-specific autoresponders) is available out-of-the-box.
+The WooCommerce integration (both global newsletter signup and product-specific autoresponders) is also available with the free Mailster for WooCommerce.
 Eureka!

 The free (GPL) software only includes 1 template, but the video below show you how to work with the default Mailster template.
 There are some great templates available for $15-20.